jaysoffian/eap_proxy/README.md

 checking whether WAN is up:
   --ping-gateway        normally the WAN is considered up if the IF_WAN VLAN
-                        has an address; this option additionally requires that there is a default route gateway that responds to a ping
+                        has an address; this option additionally requires that there is a route via IF_WAN with a gateway (next-hop) that responds to a ping --ping-ip PING_IP     normally the WAN is considered up if the IF_WAN VLAN has an address; this option additionally requires that PING_IP responds to a ping

 ignoring router packets:
   --ignore-when-wan-up  ignore router packets when WAN is up (see --ping-